 low-level controls to calibrate path plan throughout execution.
 Communication

 throughout the project uses bluetooth and unix sockets.

 Check it out

 ~See all my projects~

-At Cruise Automation, I investigated and adapated deep learning compiler technologies for machine learning inference on the vehicle.
+At Cruise, I investigated and adapated deep learning compiler technologies for machine learning inference on the vehicle.
 This involved getting familiar with Cruise's perception models, learning the details of the technology I am dealing with, making use of profiling tools to gain more insight into inference performance, and adding features for Cruise's needs.